eclipse-thingweb/playground/playground-web/README.md

   * Safari browser has unexpected behavior with JSON-LD documents
   * I you loose your internet connection when validating JSON-LD validation will fail since it tries to access the documents under `@context` (can be turned off)

 * Offline/OnPremise: by hosting the `playground-web` yourself.
 You can use the `playground-web` package to host/adapt your own browser version of the WoT playground.
+  To host it yourself:
+  * Install the package with npm `npm install playground-web` (or clone repo and install the package with `npm install`)
-Remember you need to deliver its files by a web server (also locally possible via localhost), simply opening the `index.html` with a browser won't do the job.
+  * Deliver its files by a web server (also locally possible via localhost), simply opening the `index.html` with a browser won't do the job.